Toy Story 4: Development

-In 2010, Toy Story 3 director Lee Unkrich said that Pixar was not planning another Toy Story film, saying, "It was really important to me with this film that we not just create another sequel, that it not just be another appendage coming off of the other two... there may be opportunities for Woody and Buzz in the future, but we don't have any plans for anything right now."
+Development on Toy Story 4 began shortly before the release of Toy Story 3 (2010).
 Tom Hanks and Tim Allen had tentatively signed on to reprise their roles of Woody and Buzz; Hanks stated the following year that he believed Pixar was working on a sequel.
-Rumors arose that Toy Story 4 was in production and slated for release for 2015, but Disney dismissed these rumors in February 2013.

-Disney officially announced Toy Story 4 during an investor's call on November 6, 2014.
-Then-studio head of Pixar John Lasseter, who directed the first two films and executive-produced the third, was scheduled to direct after writing a film treatment with Andrew Stanton, with input from Pete Docter and Unkrich.
-Rashida Jones and Will McCormack joined as writers, with Galyn Susman returning as a producer from Ratatouille.
+Then-studio head of Pixar John Lasseter, who directed the first two films and executive-produced the third, was scheduled to return to direct after writing a film treatment with Andrew Stanton, with input from Pete Docter and Lee Unkrich.
+Rashida Jones and Will McCormack joined as writers, with Galyn Susman returning as a producer from Toy Story short subjects.
 Lasseter explained that Pixar decided to produce the sequel because of their "pure passion" for the series, and that the film would be a love story.
-He felt that "Toy Story 3 ended Woody and Buzz's story with Andy so perfectly that for a long time, [Pixar] never even talked about doing another Toy Story film.
-But when Andrew, Pete, Lee and I came up with this new idea, I just could not stop thinking about it."
+He also felt that "[Pixar] never even talked about doing another Toy Story film.
+But when Andrew, Pete, Lee and I came up with this new idea, I just could not stop thinking about it.
+It was so exciting to me, I knew we had to make this movie—and I wanted to direct it myself".

-In March 2015, Pixar president Jim Morris described the film as a romantic comedy and said it would not be a continuation of the third film.
-The same month, Variety reported that Josh Cooley was named co-director with Lasseter, having previously been head of story on Inside Out.
 According to Lasseter, the film was kept so secret that even Morris and his boss Edwin Catmull had no knowledge of it until the treatment was finished.
 He stressed that "we do not do any sequel because we want to print money" but rather to tell a new story.
-Cooley later revealed that development of a fourth film had actually begun shortly before the release of the third film.

-During the 2017 D23 Expo, Lasseter announced he was stepping down and leaving Cooley as sole director, saying he could no longer commit to directing the film between his positions at Pixar, Walt Disney Animation Studios, and Disneytoon Studios.
-Jones and McCormack withdrew in November 2017, citing "philosophical differences."
+In March 2015, Pixar president Jim Morris described the film as a romantic comedy and said it would not be a continuation of the third film.
+Josh Cooley was revealed to be the film's co-director that month.
+While concluding work on Inside Out (2015) and directing its short Riley's First Date (2015), Cooley was invited by Lasseter to join the project as co-director, a role Cooley accepted.
+Docter, Hanks, and producer Jonas Rivera were conscious that Cooley made another "younger generation" for filmmakers.
+At the D23 Expo in August 2015, Lasseter revealed that Toy Story 4 would be a love story between Woody and Bo Peep, and the story would involve Woody and Buzz Lightyear setting out to find and bring Bo back home.
+In 2016, Cooley replaced Lasseter as the director of the film and re-conceived the story as well as the purpose of Bo's return to the series.
+At the D23 Expo in July 2017, Pixar announced Cooley as the film's new director.
+In November 2017, Jones and McCormack were revealed to have withdrawn during production, citing "philosophical differences".